mctools/simplebuild/doc/source/packages.rst

 As for compiled programs, any scripts will after installation be prefixed with ``sb_<package name in lowercase>``.
-Likewise, scripts can be marked as being a test by either prefixing their names with the word ``test`` or by placing a reference log file next to them: If the script is placed in a file ``script/myscript`` in the package MyPackage, then it will be able to be invoked after build by typing sb_mypackage_myscript and any test reference log file must be placed in ``script/myscript.log``.
+Likewise, scripts can be marked as being a test (to run when ``sb -t`` is invoked) by either prefixing their names with the word ``test`` or by placing a reference log file next to them: If the script is placed in a file ``script/myscript`` in the package MyPackage, then it will be able to be invoked after build by typing sb_mypackage_myscript and any test reference log file must be placed in ``script/myscript.log``.

 Data files
 ----------